Core Services Layer

 /usr/include/libxml2/ directory, where <iOS_SDK> is the path to the target SDK in your Xcode installation directory.
 For more information about using

 libxml2, see the documentation for libxml2.

 The following sections describe the frameworks of the Core Services layer and the services they offer.

 Accounts.framework) provides a single sign-on model for certain user accounts.
 Single sign-on improves the user experience by eliminating the need to prompt the user separately for multiple accounts.
 It also simplifies the development model for you by managing the account authorization process for your app.
 You use this framework in conjunction with the Social framework.

 For more information about the classes of the Accounts framework, see Accounts Framework Reference.

 The Address Book framework (

-AddressBook.framework) provides programmatic access to the contacts stored on a user’s device.
-If your application uses contact information, you can use this framework to access and modify the records in the user’s contacts database.
+AddressBook.framework) provides programmatic access to a user’s contacts database.
+If your app uses contact information, you can use this framework to access and modify that information.
 For example, a chat program might use this framework to retrieve the list of possible contacts with which to initiate a chat session and display those contacts in a custom view.